wellbay/dropzone3-actions/README.md

 	</th>
 	<tr>
 		<td>10.8</td>
-		<td width="580">/usr/bin/ruby - This will be Ruby 1.8.
+		<td>/usr/bin/ruby - This will be Ruby 1.8.
 No other Ruby versions are included with the system.</td>
 	</tr>
 	<tr>
 		<td>10.9</td>
-		<td width="580">/System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/bin/ruby - Both Ruby 1.8 and Ruby 2.0 are available, with Ruby 1.8 being the current default.</td>
+		<td>/System/Library/Frameworks/Ruby.framework/Versions/1.8/usr/bin/ruby - Both Ruby 1.8 and Ruby 2.0 are available, with Ruby 1.8 being the current default.</td>
 	</tr>
 	<tr>
 		<td>10.10</td>
-		<td width="580">/usr/bin/ruby - This will be Ruby 2.0.
+		<td>/usr/bin/ruby - This will be Ruby 2.0.
 No other Ruby versions are included with the system.</td>
 	</tr>
 </table>